I don’t usually accept guest posts, but I was contacted by Trulia and I thought my readers would enjoy this one, by Jennifer Riner

 La Cañada Flintridge

 For a classic American steak, check out Taylor’s Steakhouse in La Cañada Flintridge.
-In addition, Café Sole serves up some of the best Italian dishes while Min’s Kitchen is a top choice for Thai-friendly dinners.
+In addition, Café Sole serves up some of the best Italian dishes while Min’s Kitchen is a top choice for Thai.
 If these appetizing options are enough to draw you in, prepare for the local real estate prices.
 Trulia’s real estate data shows a median home price of nearly $1.77 million.
 Meanwhile, the median rent is a steep $4,195 per month.

 Who doesn’t love a good brunch, especially in a city where you can sit outside on a bright Sunday morning almost any day of the year?
 Black Cow Café is a top-ranked restaurant in Montrose known for its mouthwatering pastries, quiches and coffee bar.
 Later in the day, consider Trattoria Allegria for hearty Italian plates.
 Living near these top-rated restaurants costs a median $606,250 for homebuyers and $3,050 per month for renters in Montrose.